 PROSTATE CANCER SCREENING

-Most men age 50 or older should discuss screening for prostate cancer with their provider.
-African American men and those with a family history of prostate cancer should discuss screening at age 45.
+- Most men age 50 or older should discuss screening for prostate cancer with their provider.
+African American men and those with a family history of prostate cancer in a first degree relative younger than age 65 should discuss screening at age 45.

-The potential benefits of PSA testing have not been shown to outweigh the harms of testing and treatment.
+- The potential benefits of PSA testing as a routine screening test have not been shown to outweigh the harms of testing and treatment.
 If you choose to be tested, the PSA blood test is most often done every year.

-The U.S. Preventive Services Task Force (USPSTF) now recommends against performing testicular self-exams.
-Doing testicular self-exams has no benefit.
+- The U.S. Preventive Services Task Force (USPSTF) now recommends against performing testicular self-exams.
+Doing testicular self-exams has been shown to have little to no benefit.

 LUNG CANCER SCREENING